-What is the rationale behind Ooka Island's leveling and organization?
+What is the rationale behind the leveling and organization of Scholastic F.I.R.S.T.?

 The game starts with an essential pre-reading skill: alphabet recognition and sequencing.
 The introduction of the letters is done in groups of three-to-five letters, beginning with lower case, as these are the letters most frequently seen, and then moving on to upper case.